 - The Richmond SD38 Career Programs Office (CPO) offers several DUAL CREDIT (and other) programs for students to take while in high school.
 The CPO is located at Cambie Secondary School. - DUAL CREDIT: Students earn both high school credits and industry/college credits for the programs they take.
-The high school credits count toward a student's GPA. - TUITION is FREE for dual credit programs (trades training and others). - Programs listed below are all hyperlinked for easy access. - For more information, view our program brochure or our website.https://careerprograms.sd38.bc.ca - Check out our Career Programs slat board inside or just outside your counselling area.
+The high school credits count toward a student's GPA. - TUITION is FREE for dual credit programs (trades training and others). - Applications are posted on our website, and "TUESDAY DUE DAYS" are listed in our brochure. - Check out our Career Programs slat board inside or just outside your counselling area. - For more info, email our office: careerprograms@sd38.bc.ca - Scan QR codes or go to our website: https://careerprograms.sd38.bc.ca